kishanrajput23/Google-Cloud-Challenge-Labs/Serverless Firebase Development Challenge Lab.md

 - In link you have to paste same link which you copied on cloud run and remember replace link before /2020 only

+- Then Type Ctrl+X then Y then Enter

 ```
 npm install
 cd ~/pet-theory/lab06/firebase-frontend